rpm-software-management/dnf5/doc/misc/aliases.7.rst

 Syntax:
 -------

-Configuration file must begin with the attribute ``version`` with a value of a supported version, for example:
+The configuration file must begin with the ``version`` attribute set to a required version, for example:

 .. code-block:: none

-    version = '1.0'
+    version = '1.1'

 Each alias is defined in a separate section, using ``key = value`` pairs, for example: